 Each year, the Office of the President, working with Palaeopitus, identifies areas of need on campus to be addressed by project applicants, at which point all current undergraduate students, individually or in groups, are invited to submit proposals.
 The student or group with the best proposal receives funding to complete their project over spring term.

 Past projects have included a sustainable permaculture garden at Dartmouth, a proof-of-concept "tiny house" to be used as a housing option for the homeless in the Upper Valley, and a Dartmouth Book Day to help foster academic communities on campus.

-If you have any additional questions regarding the Kramer Prize, please e-mail the President's Office Intern.
+If you have any additional questions regarding the Kramer Prize, please contact the President's Office.